Frequently Asked Questions

-For in-home hosting you must offer to provide breakfast (No obligation for holiday houses or house swaps).
+For in-home hosting you must offer to provide breakfast (No obligation for self-contained units or holiday houses).
 We recommend you make it clear what type of breakfast you offer: Full, Continental, and/or Special diet and we offer the following minimum guidelines:

-Continental breakfast: selection of cereals, fruit (either fresh, stewed or canned), pure fruit juice (not fruit drinks), tea, coffee (ground - not instant unless specifically requested), toast and spreads, yoghurt, water and milk.
+Continental breakfast: selection of cereals, fruit (either fresh, stewed or canned), pure fruit juice (not fruit drinks), tea, coffee (ground - not instant unless specifically requested), toast/bread and spreads, yoghurt, water and milk.

 Full breakfast: includes the continental breakfast plus a cooked dish.
 You can provide a selection of cooked dishes from which guests order the night before, thereby simplifying the task next day.

 Breakfast is usually left out for the guest to help themselves at their leisure (more like a home than a hotel), but by arrangement this can be served.

 Not all guests want breakfast and if that is the case you can reduce the tariff slightly.

 You may consider providing a cut lunch to enable guests to better enjoy their daytime activities.